tomcoutocs/parrot/README.md

 - **Effort**: High
 - **User Stories**:
   - As a user, I want a mobile app so that I can access the portal on the go
-  - As a manager, I want mobile notifications so that I can respond to clients quickly

 #### 9. Integration Capabilities
 - **Priority**: Low